YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * -NEWJNLFILES can take the following three values:

-  * PREVLINK: Back links new journal files with the prior generation journal files.
+  * PREVLINK: Back links new journal files with the journal files of the prior generation.
 This is the default value.
-  * NOPREVLINK: Indicates that there should be no back link between the newly created journals and prior generation journal files.
+  * NOPREVLINK: Indicates that there should be no back link between the newly created journals and the journal files of the prior generation.
-  * SYNC_IO: Specifies that every WRITE to a journal file to be committed directly to disk.
-On high-end disk subsystems (for example, those that include non-volatile cache and that consider the data to be committed when it reaches this cache), this might result in better performance than the NOSYNC_IO option.
-NOSYNC_IO turn off this option.
+  * SYNC_IO: Specifies that every WRITE to a journal file is to be committed directly to disk.
+On high-end disk subsystems (for example, those that include a non-volatile cache and consider the data to be committed when it reaches this cache), this might result in a better performance than the NOSYNC_IO option.
+(NOSYNC_IO turns off this option).

 * -NONEWJNLFILES causes journaling to continue with the current journal files.
 It does not accept any arguments.